Skip to content

 On 31 July 1972 more than 2,000 people were present when the tents were re-erected and then removed by protesters in a peaceful demonstration.
 After Justice Blackburn found the legality of the ordinance giving police power to remove protesters was invalid, protesters again peacefully erected and removed the tents in a symbolic gesture.

-Demonstration march from the Tent Embassy
+Demonstration march from the tent embassy, 30 July 1972

 In our collection